Tukituki (electorate): History

 On 14 December 2016, Foss announced that he would quit politics at the 2017 general election.
 The electorate was won at the election by Lawrence Yule, retaining it for the National Party.

+Anna Lorck narrowly took the seat off of Yule after the 2020 election, returning the seat to Labour after 15 years with National.

+The 2023 election saw Catherine Wedd re-capture the electorate back from Labour for National.
+Hawke's Bay Today described it as part of a "blue wave" across Hawke's Bay; Wedd overturned a 1,590 Labour majority, with a margin of 10,118 votes.